 RSU’s or restricted stock units are a form of equity compensation often awarded to employees in the technology industry.
-They’re used as additional compensation in addition to a base salary in the form of company stock to remain with a company.
-RSU’s can be a very valuable form of compensation and offer several planning opportunities.
-However, if you’re not familiar with exactly how they work, or what these opportunities are, you are most likely left asking, what to do with my RSUs?
+They’re used as additional compensation in addition to a base salary in the form of stock ownership in the company.
+RSU’s can be an extremely valuable form of compensation and offer several planning opportunities.
+However, if you’re not familiar with how they work, or what these opportunities are, you’re most likely left asking, what to do with my RSUs?
 This article will explore the basics of RSU’s, tax consequences, and ways to maximize their benefits!

 What is an RSU?

 A restricted stock unit (RSU), is additional compensation given to employees in the form of company stock.
 Rather than your full compensation being in the form of cash, they’ll pay a base salary plus stock in the company.
 They’ve become synonymous with many of the technology companies looking to lure the best talent due to employees being able to reap the rewards often associated tech company growth.
 RSU’s can be an extremely valuable form of compensation and provide a “boost” towards achieving other financial goals.